Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Daily service averages 44 trips across all routes, equating to about 13 weekly trips per stop.
+Service frequency averages 40 trips per day across all routes, resulting in approximately 12 weekly trips per individual stop.

 Frequently Asked Questions - Transport